Do you want to Give Your Valentines a Pedicure?

 Here are some Great Tips before getting a Pedicure

-The question of pedicures frequently comes up during visits in the office.
-As a general rule I try to discourage my diabetic patients from having pedicures done.
+The question of pedicures frequently comes up during visits to the office.
+As a general rule, I try to discourage my diabetic patients from having pedicures done.
 This is not to say that all diabetics are at high risk for foot complications.
-Well controlled diabetics with no evidence of circulation issues or loss of feeling can have pedicures done with minimal risk but there are some steps to take to lower your risk even more.
+Well-controlled diabetics with no evidence of circulation issues or loss of feeling can have pedicures done with minimal risk but there are some steps to take to lower your risk even more.

 1. Find a place that practices with the utmost in cleanliness.

 2. Cancel an appointment if you have any cuts scrapes or redness around your nails or anywhere on the skin where you may come in contact with surfaces used by other people.